smashmath/smashmath/_pages/about.md

 4. [Exponentials of Symmetric Matrices Using the Spectral Theorem](./math/firstordersystems){:target="_blank"}
 5. Another approach to matrix exponential formulas: coming soon...

-- [New Ways to Calculate Normalized Solutions to Linear Constant-Coefficient Differential Equations](./math/newnormalized){:target="_blank"}: Solve just *one* set of $$n$$ first-order initial value problem to get the $$n$$ normalized solutions to an $$n$$-th order differential equation.
-This should be the fastest way to find them using a computer.
-Alternatively, find one normalized solution and get the others recursively.
+- [New Ways to Calculate Normalized Solutions to Linear Constant-Coefficient Differential Equations](./math/newnormalized){:target="_blank"}: solve just *one* set of $$n$$ first-order initial value problem to get the $$n$$ normalized solutions to an $$n$$-th order differential equation. this should be the fastest way to find them using a computer. alternatively, find one normalized solution and get the others recursively.

 ---